VictoryfarmsKE/client-server-scripts/Client.md

 -   **Doctype:** Customer

- **Server Methods Descriptions (Continued)**

-##### **Archive Old Records**

-This method archives records that are older than a specified date.
-It moves these records from the main database to an archive database or storage system, helping to keep the primary database clean and efficient.
-This method is particularly useful for maintaining performance and managing historical data.

--   **Parameters:** `doctype`, `archive_before_date`
--   **Returns:** None (archives records)

-##### **Generate Financial Report**

-This method generates a financial report for a given period.
-It compiles data from various financial documents such as invoices, payments, and expenses, and produces a report summarizing the financial status for the specified period.
-This report can be used for internal review or shared with stakeholders.

--   **Parameters:** `start_date`, `end_date`
--   **Returns:** Financial report document

-##### **Send Reminder Emails**

-This method sends reminder emails for pending tasks or overdue documents.
-It checks for tasks or documents that are due soon or overdue and sends an email reminder to the responsible users.
-This method helps ensure that important tasks and documents are not forgotten.

--   **Parameters:** `doctype`, `due_date`
--   **Returns:** None (sends emails)

-##### **Sync Data with External System**

-This method synchronizes data between the ERPNext system and an external system.
-It identifies changes in the ERP system and updates the external system accordingly, ensuring both systems have consistent and up-to-date data.
-This method can handle various types of data, including customer information, orders, and inventory levels.

--   **Parameters:** `doctype`, `external_system_url`
--   **Returns:** None (synchronizes data)

 #### **25. Dynamic Price Update on Selection**

 This script for the 'Quotation' form dynamically updates the price of an item when it is selected.
 It fetches the latest price from the price list based on the selected item and updates the `rate` field accordingly.
 This ensures that the quotation always reflects the most current pricing information.